Bolton and Leigh Railway: Description of the route

 The rope for the Chequerbent incline is made by Webster of Sunderland and is 6 in in circumference, it weighs about 5 LT when new and costs £2 10s per hundredweight.
 This rope when partially worn is transferred to the Daubhill incline.

 The width occupied by the railway on a level surface is 6+2/3 yd and the track is ballasted with small coal.

-The OS map of 1849 shows the original B&LR line running to the canal as well as the newer K&LJnR line running over the bridge.
+The OS map of 1849 shows the original B&LR line running to the canal as well as the newer K&LJR line running over the bridge.

 Double track was laid in sections with the section from Pennington to Atherton Junctions opening on 31 May 1880, the section through Bag Lane on 4 July 1880 and the final section through to Bolton on 1 February 1885, south of Pennington on the former K&LJR had been doubled when the Tyldesley Loopline opened in 1864.

 Stations

 The original passenger stations on the line all opened on 11 June 1831 when the line opened for passenger traffic, although "station" meant somewhere people could get on or off the train, the facilities would have been primitive by later standards.
 At Bolton, for example, the booking office was described as little more than a shed.